microsoft/appcenter-sdk-apple/PULL_REQUEST_TEMPLATE.md

 * [] Are tests passing locally?
 * [] Are the files formatted correctly?
 * [] Did you add unit tests?
+* [] Did you test your change with either the sample apps that are included in the repository or with a blank app that uses your change?

 ## Description